Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Getting a license and car can be pivotal milestones in a teen’s life, but the experience can be daunting for parents.
-Teenagers are three times more likely to get into accidents than drivers 20 and older, making it essential to choose a car that’s not only affordable but also safe.[1]
+Getting a license and a car can be pivotal milestones in a teen’s life.
+But the experience might be daunting for parents.
+Teens are three times as likely to get into accidents as drivers 20 and older.[1]
+For teen drivers, it’s essential to choose a car that’s affordable and safe.

-Insurify did the homework to compile a list of the safest, most reliable, and most affordable cars to keep your teen safe on the road.
+To help you choose the best option, Insurify compiled this list of affordable cars that can keep your teen safe on the road.

 What are the best cars for teen drivers?